zyedidia/micro/runtime/help/options.md

 	default value: `true`

 * `savecursor`: remember where the cursor was last time the file was opened and put it there when you open the file again.
+Information is saved to `~/.config/micro/buffers/`

 	default value: `false`

 * `savehistory`: remember command history between closing and re-opening micro.
+Information is saved to `~/.config/micro/buffers/history`.

     default value: `true`

 * `saveundo`: when this option is on, undo is saved even after you close a file so if you close and reopen a file, you can keep undoing.
+Information is saved to `~/.config/micro/buffers/`.

 	default value: `false`